robsann/JAHWebServerMonitoring/docs/jahws_tools.md

 Wazuh Integrations provide seamless connectivity between the Wazuh platform and third-party tools, allowing for enhanced security monitoring and threat detection capabilities.
 By integrating with various security solutions, Wazuh enables organizations to centralize their security operations and streamline incident response processes.

-### Refresh fields

-To refresh the field list, follow the instructions below:

-1. Go to "Dashboards Management" > "Dashboards Management" on the left menu.
-2. Click on "Index Patterns" under "Dashboards Management" on the left menu.
-3. Click on "wazuh-alerts-*" under "Index patterns", then click on the "Refresh field list" icon on the top right.

 <!---------- Suricata Integration with Wazuh ---------->
 <details>